It could be said that my decision to go home was hastily made. But, after a month back in Dublin, I have absolutely no regrets.

 It’s a pleasant contrast with the old lament of “we’re done for.”
 It contrasts too with the view of Ireland from afar.
 Peering through the lens of the media it can look as if the country is about to sink into the Atlantic, while the demoralized population wallows in despair.
 This is a distortion.
 In the Ireland that has greeted me, there’s a distinct feeling that things are getting better.

 Until 2008, I had worked at a steady pace, mainly on magazines, around food and wine, weddings, travel, the finer things in life.
 But all of this fell flat as investment in advertising dropped away.
 When I left for New York, I was working for the Irish Lobby for Immigration Reform.
 The trip to the Big Apple was supposed to be a three week gig, organizing a fundraising event.
-I never dreamed that I’d be there for four years.
+I never dreamed that I’d be there for five years.

-And they were four great years.
+And they were five great years.
 I loved living in Harlem, working in Times Square and enjoying all of the cultural benefits that New York offers.
 But, in the end, Dublin’s siren call could not be ignored.

 On coming back, what’s immediately obvious is that the streets are lively with merrymakers.
 A mild but sunny summer is really helping peoples' moods and the ever-stoic Dubs carry their burdens casually.
 Pubs and restaurants may be fewer and less busy than they used to be, but the ambience is pleasant and the menus varied.